What information does Siteimprove provide in relation to documents?

 - PDFs checked for accessibility.

 The Policy module focuses on finding documents based on preset rules.
 This module is useful when it comes to custom searches and defining rules for your website.
+Learn more in the article Creating policies.
 The following policies can be set up and customized:

 - Document type

 - Create a policy relating to a specific document type.